Staying Sober and Keeping Friends

-After treatment, the goal shifts to sticking with recovery and avoiding relapse.
+Staying sober after treatment, the goal shifts to sticking with recovery and avoiding relapse.
 Being around friends who drink is one of the challenges and triggers you might face in everyday life that could lead back to alcohol abuse and addiction.
-In early recovery, it is wise to avoid drinking situations and drinking friends.
+In early recovery, it is wise to avoid drinking situations and drinking with friends.
 However, this may be unavoidable due to work.
 Or eventually, when you are ready, you may want to socialize but be nervous about it.
 It is possible to stay on track with sobriety while keeping friendships with people who drink.

 Principles to Stay Sober

 One of the greatest goals for those in recovery is to stay sober.
-As staying sober is a lifelong process, and we understand that cravings can be an obstacle for patients during the recovery process.
+Staying sober is a lifelong process, and we understand that cravings can be an obstacle for patients during the recovery process.
 When you learn how to break addiction habits and identify cravings, you can manage and avoid the urge to relapse.

-It’s important to note that experiencing cravings is not a sign of weakness – it’s a natural part of recovery, and is deeply rooted in your psychological association with addiction.
+It’s important to note that experiencing cravings is not a sign of weakness – it’s a natural part of recovery and is deeply rooted in your psychological association with addiction.

 Thankfully, there are many practices you can put in place to help you stay sober, and by implementing the following tips, you will reduce your risk of relapse.